Ozakotsujibaru Site: Overview

 The Ozakotsujibaru Site is located on a plateau at an elevation of approximately 120 meters, commonly known as Tsujihara, in the northern part of the Hita Basin.
 Prior to the construction of the Oita Expressway, excavations conducted by the Oita Prefectural Board of Education starting in 1985 uncovered the remains of three ring-moat villages which were built on the northwest side of the plateau from the Yayoi period and three rectangular ring-moat buildings from the early Kofun period in the southeastern part of the plateau.
-The remains of three moat houses are estimated to date from the end of the 3rd century to the beginning of the 4th century, based on excavated pottery, and are the oldest known residence traces for powerful local clans in the Kofun period.
+The remains of three moat houses are estimated to date from the end of the 3rd century to the beginning of the 4th century, based on excavated pottery, and are the oldest known residential traces for powerful local clans in the Kofun period.

 No.1 Ring Moat House has a square moat approximately 47 meters on each side, with one all-pillar building measuring at least three by two bays inside the moat.
 No.2 Ring Moat House has a rectangular moat, measuring approximately 37 meters from east-to-west and 36 meters from north-to-south, approximately 3 meters wide at the top and one meter deep.
 Approximately two meters inside the moat, there was a trench parallel to the moat, 50 cm wide and 30 to 60 cm deep.
 The inner wall of this ditch is irregularly lined with small holes, suggesting that it was dug to erect a structure such as a fence or wall.
 Inside were two all-pillar buildings arranged to the north and south.
 It is assumed that one of these building was a residence used as a place for daily life, and the other was used for political purposes, or a place where ritual ceremonies were held.
 There is no other example in Japan where two ring-moat ruins have been excavated side by side.